Frequently Asked Questions

 A. To enter a residency or fellowship program and to practice medicine in the U.S., you are required to take the USMLEs (United States Medical Licensing Examination), tests administered by the Education Commission for Foreign Medical Graduates (ECFMG).

-Current medical students and graduates of the UQ MBBS program are eligible to take the USMLE to be granted a license to practice medicine in the U.S.
+Current medical students and graduates of the UQ MD program are eligible to take the USMLE to be granted a license to practice medicine in the U.S.

 Q. Where in the U.S. have UQ Ochsner students done their residencies?